SALP Chapter 13

 Someone allied with Derek.

-Princess Ana was such a person's daughter.
-She seemed cheerful and affectionate on the surface.
-But what kind of person was her father?
+Princess Ana was the daughter of such a person.
+She seemed cheerful and kind on the surface.
+What kind of person was her father?
 Did she know her father had joined hands with an evil man?
 What did she think about it?

-The sweet wine's fragrance resembled what she'd drunk in Newbella.
+The sweet wine's aroma resembled what she'd drunk in Newbella.

 "It's not time for snow yet, is it?"

-Suddenly banging the table to gather everyone's attention was Princess Ana, who'd been playing around with cookies with Nina until then.
+Suddenly tapping the table to gather everyone's attention was Princess Ana, who'd been playing with cookies with Nina until then.

-"If he'd lived and won, could we really be gathered in Aden Square today, eating and drinking meat and wine while chatting?
-Ever since I learned about King Kusante's story, I've come to enjoy thunder and lightning."
+"If he'd lived and won, could we have gathered at Aden Square today to drink and eat meat and chat?
+Ever since I learned King Kusante's story, I've come to enjoy thunder and lightning."

-"Would an emperor even emerge in this era?
-If anyone claimed to be an absolute monarch, they'd be assassinated before they could even build a palace."
+"Would an emperor appear in this era?
+Anyone claiming to be an absolute monarch would be assassinated before they could even build a palace."

 The topic naturally shifted from weather to Penmark politics.

-"What nonsense!
-Emperor Yebel, who once ruled all of Oden, was the monarch of all kings, but not a dictator.
+"Nonsense!
+Emperor Yebel, who once ruled all of Oden, was lord of all kings but not a tyrant.
 A good and capable absolute monarch benefits the world more than multiple kings putting their heads together."

-"What about the head of the allied kingdoms?
-He doesn't seem to have emperor ambitions."
+"What about the head of the Allied Kingdoms?
+He doesn't seem inclined to become emperor."

-"I think the allied kingdoms themselves won't last long."
+"I think the Allied Kingdoms itself won't last long."

 "What do you think, Princess?"